sh-navid/OpenGaurd/README.md

 # OpenGaurd
-Its an Open **obfuscate helper** for android projects that use Kotlin, Java, JS and C++.
+Its an Open **obfuscate helper** for android projects that use Kotlin, Java, JS, Python and C++.
 For extra layer of obfuscation you can use this service before your own obfuscation process.

 You can use this project to obfuscate a single language source code or an android project.